 - 2 tsp cornstarch

 - 3/4 c (1 1/2 sticks) butter, softened

 - 1 cup chocolate chips

 - Preheat oven to 350 degrees F and spray non stick or use silicone mats.

 - In a large mixing bowl combine brown sugar, sugar, flour, cornstarch, baking soda, and salt.
 Mix it.

-- Add the butter, egg, and vanilla.
-Make sure butter is still kind of firm.
-No mushy butter.
+- Add the butter, eggs, and vanilla.
 Beat until dough forms.

 - Stir in chocolate chips with a large spoon.

 - Scoop dough by spoonfuls and form into balls.
 Place on baking sheet with room for them to spread.

 - Bake in oven 8-10 minutes.
 Let cool before removing them with a spatula.